MathieuNls/bianca/bianca.md

 To measure the similarity between pairs of commits, we need to decide on the value of $\alpha$.
 One possibility would be to test for all possible values of $\alpha$ and pick the one that provides best accuracy (F$_1$-measure).
 The ROC (Receiver Operating Characteristic) curve can then be used to display the performance of BIANCA with different values of $\alpha$.
 Running experiments with all possible $\alpha$ turned out to be computationally demanding given the large number of commits.
 Testing with all the different values of $\alpha$ amounts to 4e10 comparisons.

 To address this, we randomly selected a sample of 1% commits from our dataset and checked the results by varying $\alpha$ from 1 to 100%.
 Figure \ref{fig:alpha-deter} shows the results.
-As we can see, there is a tradeoff between precision and recall, however, after the $\alpha$ = 35% point, we see a drop in recall; hence, we set $\alpha$ = 35% in our experiments.

-\red{While $\alpha$ = 35\% is not a general rule in clone detection work the best trade-off between precision and recall is obtained when $\alpha$ = 35\%.
+The best trade-off between precision and recall is obtained when $\alpha$ = 35\%.
 In addition, Roy et al. [@Roy2008; @Cordy2011] showed using empirical studies that using NICAD with a threshold around 30\%, the default setting, provides good results for the detection Type 3 clones.
-This is easily understandable for Type 3 clones which contain added or deleted code statements.}

-With $\alpha$ = 35%, the experiments took nearly three months to run on 48 Amazon VPS (Virtual Private Server) running in parallel (4e8 comparisons).

-\red{While running our experimentations required a large amount of computational power and time, analyzing one incoming commit and proposing the related fix take, in average, 72 seconds on an average workstation (quad-core @ 3.2GHz with 8 GB of RAM).
-In that time, the commit is first abstracted via pretty-printing and then, compared to known bug-introducing changes.
-If the commit is flagged as a bug-introducing change, then, we fetch the fixes of the bug-introducing changes that match the incoming commit.
-The time it takes to analyze an incoming commit progresses with the length of the incoming commit and number of known bug-introducing changes.
-}
+For these reasons, we set $\alpha$ = 35\% in our experiments.}

 ## Evaluation Measures